 The belly breath can stabilize the nervous systems and emotions and is generally a good place to begin strengthening.
 But I have seen many exceptions to this as improperly trained belly breath can also become an habitual distraction and breathing restriction.

-‘Breath awareness’ is more of a sitting or walking meditation and a pretty good one except I have had clients tell me that to follow their breath made them extremely anxious and others that just couldn’t do it due to stress and internal distractions.
+Breath awareness is more of a sitting or walking meditation and a good one except clients have told me that to follow their breath made them extremely anxious and others that just couldn’t do it due to stress and internal distractions.

 The lungs lose their capacity to increase vital capacity primarily in five ways.

-See the diaphragm and lungs above.
 The stomach is directly underneath the diaphragm.
 With food in your stomach, you can not breathe as easily.
 Food also lowers your blood oxygen.

-See the lungs above and notice how they are mostly in the lower trunk.
+See the lungs and notice how they are mostly in the lower trunk.
 So it is a waste of time trying to get any breath in the chest area.
 There is MUCH more to learn.

 Poor posture compresses the entire system and inhibits full and free inhalation.

 Note all the air areas in the picture above and areas that need to be open to allow for air passage.
-Upper respiratory factors including neck and throat allow for or distort free flow of air and sound quality.
+Upper respiratory factors, including neck and throat, allow for or distort free flow of air and sound quality.

 Watch the logo animation and let it guide your breathing.
-See how the ribs expand as the diaphragm goes down pulling in air from the windpipe into the (continued in the Optimal Breathing Mastery Kit)
+See how the ribs expand as the diaphragm goes down pulling in air from the windpipe into the lungs(continued in the Optimal Breathing Mastery Kit).